cms-tau-pog/TauFW/PicoProducer/README.md

 * `batch`: Batch system to use (e.g. `HTCondor`).
 * `jobdir`: Directory to output job configuration and log files (e.g. `output/$ERA/$CHANNEL/$SAMPLE`).
 * `outdir`: Directory to copy the output pico files from analysis jobs.
-* `nanodir`: Directory to store the output nanoAOD files from skimming jobs (e.g. on EOS, T2, T3, ...).
+* `nanodir`: Directory to store the output nanoAOD files from skimming jobs.
-* `picodir`: Directory to store the `hadd`'ed pico file from analysis job output (e.g. on EOS, T2, T3, ...).
+* `picodir`: Directory to store the `hadd`'ed pico file from analysis job output.
 * `nfilesperjob`: Default number of files per job.
 This can be overridden per sample (see below).
 * `filelistdir`: Directory to save list of nanoAOD files to run on (e.g. `samples/files/$ERA/$SAMPLE.txt`).